Bizovi/Bizovi.github.io/content/home/about.md

 [[education.courses]]
-  course = "MASc in Cybernetics and Quantitative Economics" institution = "ASE Bucharest" year = 2017
+  course = "MASc in Cybernetics and Quantitative Economics" institution = "ASE Bucharest (2017 Oct - 2019 June)" year = 2017

 [[education.courses]]
-  course = "Research in Economic Complexity" institution = "Institute of Geodynamics of the Romanian Academy" year = 2016
+  course = "Research in Economic Complexity" institution = "Institute of Geodynamics of the Romanian Academy (Summer 2016)" year = 2016

 [[education.courses]]
-  course = "BASc in Economic Cybernetics and Statistics" institution = "ASE Bucharest" year = 2014
+  course = "BASc in Economic Cybernetics and Statistics" institution = "ASE Bucharest (2014 Oct - 2017 July)" year = 2014

 +++

 ## An Interdisciplinary Blog
-#### on General regularities of control and data processing in animals, machines and society
+#### on General regularities of CONTROL and DATA processing in animals, machines and society ^[D.A.
+Novikov on Cybernetics http://www.mtas.ru/biblio/Cyb2.pdf]

 Job and Hobby (Jobby): Play and the Joy of Discovery.
 Knowledge-Based Society